Raniz85/raniz.blog/src/posts/gdpr-webinar-platform3/index.md

 had to create a new profile for our Jitsi meeting and start recording.

 ### Recording with OBS

 Recording the video went well.
 We streamed it to SolidTango in a private event that my colleagues could watch as well as recorded it to a local file on my laptop.
-We had to restart twice because I messed up: first because I forgot to record myself, the second time because I had the stream open in another tab and got distracted when it came online and I heard myself through it.
+We had to restart twice because I messed up: first because I forgot to record my own microphone, the second time because I had the stream open in another tab and got distracted when it came online and I heard myself through it.
 Fortunately Daniel only got as far as introducing himself both times so hopefully he isn't too cross with me over that.

 # Conclusion
 I think recording with OBS is a superior alternative to using Jibri.
 In addition to giving us the ability to both